Andryushik/andryushik/README.md

 - 🌍  Based in the Netherlands
 - 🖥️  Check out my [Portfolio](https://www.andrei-popov.me/)
 - 🧠  Graduated from University and Coding Bootcamp [HackYourFuture](https://www.hackyourfuture.net/)
-- 💼  Currently working as a Software Developer
+- 💼  Currently working as a Web Developer
 - 🤝  Open to collaborating as a developer
 - 💟  Hobbies: 🏃🏼‍♂️ jogging, 🛫 travelling, 🖨️ 3d printing